RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 What does the Bible say about how to treat people from different race or faith backgrounds?

 Jesus was a victim of both religious and racial discrimination.
-Israel was under occupation by the Roman Empire, causing tension and animosity on both sides.
-There was hatred between the Jews and their neighbours of mixed race, the Samaritans (i.e. people from a region called Samaria).
+Israel was ruled by the Romans at the time he was born, causing tension and animosity on both sides.
+There was hatred between the Jews and their neighbours of mixed race, the Samaritans, people from a region called Samaria.
 Jews did not consider these people ‘pure’: although they were of Jewish descent, they had intermarried with other races, something forbidden in the Torah.

 'Love your enemies.
 Do good to those who hate you.'
 (Jesus - Luke 6:27).

 It is clear that the first disciples were not above prejudice.
 Even Peter was prejudiced – see his experience at Joppa (Acts 10:9-23), where God had to challenge his prejudices regarding Gentiles.
 After Jesus' ascension the new Christian 'church' had to rethink its attitude to Gentiles (i.e. non-Jews).
 Many Jewish Christians believed Gentiles must become Jews before they could become Christians.
 It was eventually decided at the Council of Jerusalem that Gentiles could now be admitted to the Church without first becoming Jews (Acts 15:5 - 21).